 Under federal law, most managers and assistant managers are, in fact, ineligible to collect overtime.
 These managers, however, must perform the job duties listed under the executive exemption, such as hiring and firing other employees, to be truly ineligible for overtime.
 They can’t just be managers in title.
 It is believed that some supermarkets are deliberately “promoting” workers to “manager” or “assistant manager” titles – without ever changing their job duties – in an attempt to cheat these workers out of overtime pay.

 “Managers” and “assistant managers” who are still performing jobs like stocking shelves, greeting customers and operating cash registers may be misclassified and getting cheated out of extra pay when working more than 40 hours per week.

 Have These Lawsuits Been Successful?

 Yes.
-Here are some recent settlements:
+While every case is different, here are some recent settlements:

 In 2016, Fresh Market paid out $5 million to settle a lawsuit that claimed it illegally paid department managers half-time and instead of time-and-a-half for their overtime hours.